Asiim/TDD-chess/README.md

 - ~~White queen init~~
 - ~~Enable queen to keep track of its position~~
 - ~~Queen with start position init~~
-- Move queen one field vertical on empty field
+- Move queen one field vertically on empty field
-- Move queen one field horizontal on empty field
+- Move queen one field horizontally on empty field
-- Move queen n fields vertical (all field on the way are empty)
+- Move queen n fields vertically (all field on the way are empty)
-- Move queen n fields horizontal (all fields on the way are empty)
+- Move queen n fields horizontally (all fields on the way are empty)
-- Prevent queen from moving n fields vertical (next to queen vertical is a figure)
+- Prevent queen from moving n fields vertically (next to queen vertically is a figure)
-- Prevent queen from moving n fields horizontal (next to queen horizontal is a figure)
+- Prevent queen from moving n fields horizontally (next to queen horizontally is a figure)
-- Prevent queen from moving n fields vertical (on the way are figures)
+- Prevent queen from moving n fields vertically (on the way are figures)
-- Prevent queen from moving n fields horizontal (on the way are figures)
+- Prevent queen from moving n fields horizontally (on the way are figures)
-- Move queen n fields vertical (on the destination is enemy figure)
+- Move queen n fields vertically (on the destination is enemy figure)
-- Move queen n fields horizontal (on the destination is enemy figure)
+- Move queen n fields horizontally (on the destination is enemy figure)
-- Prevent queen from moving n fields vertical (on the destination is friendly figure)
+- Prevent queen from moving n fields vertically (on the destination is friendly figure)
-- Prevent queen from moving n fields horizontal (on the destination is friendly figure)
+- Prevent queen from moving n fields horizontally (on the destination is friendly figure)
-- Move queen one field diagonaly (y grows whit x)
+- Move queen one field diagonally (y grows whit x)
-- Move queen one field diagonaly (y falls whit x)
+- Move queen one field diagonally (y falls whit x)
-- Move queen n fields diagonaly (y grows whit x, all fields on the way are empty)
+- Move queen n fields diagonally (y grows whit x, all fields on the way are empty)
-- Move queen n fields diagonaly (y falls whit x, all fields on the way are empty)
+- Move queen n fields diagonally (y falls whit x, all fields on the way are empty)
-- Prevent queen from moving n fields diagonaly (y grows whit x, next to queen is a figure)
+- Prevent queen from moving n fields diagonally (y grows whit x, next to queen is a figure)
-- Prevent queen from moving n fields diagonaly (y falls whit x, next to queen is a figure)
+- Prevent queen from moving n fields diagonally (y falls whit x, next to queen is a figure)
-- Prevent queen from moving n fields diagonaly (y grows whit x, on the way are figures)
+- Prevent queen from moving n fields diagonally (y grows whit x, on the way are figures)
-- Prevent queen from moving n fields diagonaly (y falls whit x, on the way are figures)
+- Prevent queen from moving n fields diagonally (y falls whit x, on the way are figures)
-- Move queen n fields diagonaly (y grows whit x, enemy figure on destination)
+- Move queen n fields diagonally (y grows whit x, enemy figure on destination)
-- Move queen n fields diagonaly (y falls whit x, enemy figure on destination)
+- Move queen n fields diagonally (y falls whit x, enemy figure on destination)
-- Prevent queen from moving n fields diagonaly (y grows whit x, friendly figure on destination)
+- Prevent queen from moving n fields diagonally (y grows whit x, friendly figure on destination)
-- Prevent queen from moving n fields diagonaly (y falls whit x, friendly figure on destination)
+- Prevent queen from moving n fields diagonally (y falls whit x, friendly figure on destination)

 ### King tests:
 - ~~King init~~